Pelech (school): History

 The school, facing financial and other difficulties, was on the brink of closure in 1975, when Alice Shalvi, who had come to appreciate the school's philosophy, volunteered her services for a limited period.
-She served as principal for the next 15 years.
+She served as principal for the next 15 years, until 1990.

+After Shalvi‘s departure, Shira Breuer, continued leading the school for the next 25 years.

 In 2008, Pelech topped a Ministry of Education list of schools with the highest number of students graduating with honors.
 Classes include divinity studies and enhanced general studies.
 Majoring in both physics and Talmud is not unusual.

+In 2011 Pelech opened a Junior High School and added grades 7 and 8, and Rachel Tzur was appointed as the head of the middle-school classes.